-If you or a loved one has been injured by a distracted driver, contact a Denver personal injury lawyer to discuss your legal options.
+If you or a loved one has been injured by a distracted driver, contact our personal injury lawyers at 303-237-7373 to discuss your legal options.
 The Frickey Law Firm serves Lakewood, Denver, Boulder, and nearby areas of Colorado.